my-prayers/muslim-data-android/README.md

 }
 ```

-#### Reverse Geocoder
+### Reverse Geocode a location

-Use reverseGeocoder to find a location by latitude and longitude.
+Use reverseGeocoder method to find a location by latitude and longitude.

 ```kotlin
 lifecycleScope.launch {